‘Vanderpump Rules’ Stassi Schroeder Shares Heartfelt Message For Kristen Doute

-Stassi Schroeder and Kristen Doute have gone through many ups and downs on Vanderpump Rules but currently, their friendship is back on and going strong.
+Stassi Schroeder and Kristen Doute have gone through many ups and downs on Vanderpump Rules, but currently, their friendship is back on and going strong.

 As Schroeder and Doute continue to enjoy one another’s company on Vanderpump Rules Season 5, the fashion blogger and Podcast host has taken to Instagram to wish her co-star and friend a happy birthday with a heartfelt message about their past.